tangshuang/nautil/docs/router/router.md

 A component to create a hyperlink to certain route and display its component.

-- to: path of certain route
+- to: path of certain route, negative number to go back, positive number to go forward
 - replace: boolean, whether replace current router history state
 - open: boolean, whether open the target in a new view
 - params: path search query to url after to path